 Q: What should I expect on the day I say goodbye to my foster pet?

 A: Typically, 2-3 days prior to transport departure, Briana will send a reminder to all Fosterer’s to update the departure information.
-Here is the typical time and meeting place for all departures (close to I-35 for the driver who comes from Houston, and drives the dogs by van to MN).
-Animal Boarding of Farmers Branch parking lot; 14021 denton drive, usually meeting between 10- 1pm.
-The exact time is always updated 2-3 days prior to departure as the driver is usually only in Farmers Branch for 20-40 minutes before leaving to MN.
+Here is the typical time and meeting place for all departures.
+Around noon in Keller, Texas.
+The exact time is always updated 2-3 days prior to departure.
 Fosterers who cannot meet transport due to work, will notify P4P so we can arrange a volunteer to step up for this.
 Every dog needs to have paperwork with a current Rabies vaccine and Distemper/Parvo vaccine as well as a leash.
-Melissa drives a large white passenger van.
-She and I have worked together for 4 years now, and she is a very trustworthy and reliable driver.
-I trust her with ALL dogs and cats

 Q: What happens if my foster pet gets to Minnesota and doesn’t get adopted?